10 of the Healthiest Vegetables You Can Eat

-You'll get the most out of this veggie's cancer-fighting antioxidants by eating it raw; cooking onions at a high heat significantly reduces the benefits of phytochemicals that protect against lung and prostate cancer.
-(Find out how many times men should ejaculate for even more prostate cancer protection.)
+You’ll get the most out of this veggie’s cancer-fighting antioxidants by eating it raw; cooking onions at a high heat significantly reduces the benefits of phytochemicals that protect against lung and prostate cancer.
 Try combining chopped raw onions with tomatoes, avocado, and jalapeño peppers for a blood sugar–friendly chip dip.
 Finish with a splash of lime juice.
 Before you get chopping, learn the answer to your big question: Why do onions make you cry?

 On the cob or off, it’s all good!
 A study in the Journal of Agricultural Food and Chemistry found that the longer corn was cooked, the higher the level of antioxidants like lutein, which combats blindness in older adults.
 Here’s why you actually don’t need to cook corn on the cob.

-Standing out even among all the leafy greens, this is one of the healthiest green vegetables in your supermarket.
-Kale's curly green leaves are chock full of vitamin C, an antioxidant that may reduce the risk of heart disease by lowering levels of LDL, or "bad" cholesterol.
-While you're eating your leafy greens, avoid these 8 worst eating habits for your cholesterol.
+Standing out even among all the leafy greens, this is one of the healthiest vegetables in your supermarket.
+Kale’s curly green leaves are chock full of vitamin C, an antioxidant that may lower levels of LDL, or “bad” cholesterol.
+While you’re eating your leafy greens, avoid these 8 worst eating habits for your cholesterol.

 Broccoli is full of cancer-fighting antioxidants.
-One study found men who ate 5 servings or more per week of cruciferous veggies (including these green vegetables!) were half as likely to develop bladder cancers over a 10-year period as men who rarely ate them.
-Don't miss these other 13 things your bladder wishes it could tell you.
+One study found men who ate five servings or more per week of cruciferous veggies (including these green vegetables) were half as likely to develop bladder cancers over a ten-year period as men who rarely ate them.
+Don’t miss these other 13 things your bladder wishes it could tell you.